-- Small (2-3 rooms) development for first-time buyers or those seeking to downsize; - Larger family housing (5-6 rooms); - Housing suitable for the elderly, including sheltered housing and extra care.
+- Smaller housing suitable for first-time buyers or those seeking to downsize; - Larger family housing for different family sizes; - Housing suitable for older people, including sheltered housing and extra care.

-Affordable housing must be provided within the Neighbourhood Area and must be tenure blind.
-In particular, there is a need for shared ownership schemes and build-to-rent schemes.
+Affordable housing must be provided within the development or Neighbourhood Area and must be tenure blind.